ome/devspace/README.md

 *   This will also replace the `USER_ID` of the various Dockerfile with the ID of the user who will run the devspace, assumed to be: `id -u`, i.e. the current user.

-*   Set environment variables in `.env`, especially:
+*   Set the environment variables in `.env`, especially:

         JENKINS_USERNAME=devspace
         JENKINS_PASSWORD=<password>